svicario/phyloH/README.md

      -e    0 or 1       Assume that each sampling site have the same sampling effort.
 This option equalize the weigth of the different sample
      --treesimplify     Collapse after analysis all descedant nodes that have weighted length to tips less that given [0.01] -G    0 or 1       Geographic analysis mode: group and sample and potentially taxonomy  and tree are all embedded in a CSV that includes also geographical location of observations.
+     -H    INT          If data are Geographic, group observation by hexagonal grid of a given span in meters, if zero no gridding is applied and locationID parameters is expected
+     -M    string       Cross obseration with a shapecollection  -G need to be 1 and -H need to be 0

  run example using following call